yuchihatuntun/Skaldheim/笔记/📔 Notes/🍃 Spring semester 2025/News English Audio-Visual/Final Exam Corpus.md

 >This topic is complex, with various viewpoints and potential impacts.
 It presents both clear opportunities and significant challenges.
 >
 >After careful consideration, I believe that <span style="font-weight:bold; color:rgb(255, 177, 10)">this is a serious problem caused by multiple interwoven factors, and tackling it requires a combination of individual coping strategies and stronger institutional support from universities.</span>

+>[!note] 分析与论证（Analysis & Arguments）
+>
+>The primary reason for my view is <span style="font-weight:bold; color:rgb(255, 177, 10)">the intense and unprecedented academic and career pressure that students face today.</span>
+>
+>To be specific, <span style="font-weight:bold; color:rgb(255, 177, 10)">students are not only stressed about exams and maintaining a high GPA, but they also feel immense anxiety about finding a good job in a highly competitive market after graduation.</span> For instance, <span style="font-weight:bold; color:rgb(255, 177, 10)">a student might feel overwhelmed trying to balance difficult coursework with the pressure to secure internships, leading to burnout and feelings of hopelessness.</span>
+>
+>Another significant factor that supports my position is <span style="font-weight:bold; color:rgb(255, 177, 10)">a growing sense of social isolation, which is often made worse by social media.</span>
+>
+>This can be seen in <span style="font-weight:bold; color:rgb(255, 177, 10)">how students, despite being digitally connected, may lack deep, meaningful real-life interactions.
+Social media often contributes to feelings of inadequacy through constant social comparison.</span> A clear example of this is <span style="font-weight:bold; color:rgb(255, 177, 10)">a student seeing curated, "perfect" lives of their peers online, which can make them feel like their own life is not good enough, contributing directly to depressive symptoms.</span>

+>[!note] 结果与反思（Results & Reflection）
+>
+>Looking at the broader implications, this trend/policy could lead to <span style="font-weight:bold; color:rgb(255, 177, 10)">a generation of young adults entering the workforce with significant mental health challenges, affecting their long-term well-being, productivity, and placing a heavy burden on the public health system.</span>
+>
+>Of course, we should also acknowledge that <span style="font-weight:bold; color:rgb(255, 177, 10)">a certain amount of stress is a normal part of life and can even be a motivator for achievement.
+The problem isn't the existence of stress, but when it becomes chronic and overwhelming without adequate support.</span> However, this benefit seems less critical when compared to the problems I've mentioned.

+>[!note] 结尾与展望（Ending & Exhoration）
+>
+>In conclusion, based on the analysis of <span style="font-weight:bold; color:rgb(255, 177, 10)">the immense pressure from academics and career uncertainty</span> and <span style="font-weight:bold; color:rgb(255, 177, 10)">the growing sense of social isolation</span>, I maintain my position that <span style="font-weight:bold; color:rgb(255, 177, 10)">depression among students is a critical issue that demands a multi-faceted solution, combining both personal effort and strong institutional support.</span>
+>
+>Therefore, the path forward is not to simply accept or reject <span style="font-weight:bold; color:rgb(255, 177, 10)">this mental health challenge</span>, but to <span style="font-weight:bold; color:rgb(255, 177, 10)">encourage students to proactively seek help and practice self-care, while simultaneously calling on universities to invest more in accessible, non-stigmatized mental health services like counseling and wellness programs.</span> It is crucial that we focus on maximizing its benefits while actively managing its risks.

 <h2 id="topic_08"></h2>